canonical/ubuntu-packaging-guide/kde.rst

 are in separate language packs then Launchpad will need to associate these together manually, contact `dpm`_ to do this.

-If a package is moved from universe to main it will need reuploaded before the translations get imported into Launchpad.
+If a package is moved from universe to main it will need to be reuploaded before the translations get imported into Launchpad.

 ``.desktop`` files also need translations.
 We patch KDELibs to read translations out of ``.po`` files which are pointed to by a line